So, sugaring... what IS it?

 Tell me more about sugar maintenance?

-Every BODY is unique, however, a typical sugaring maintenance should happen every 4-6 weeks.
-It will vary depending on the area of the body, hair denseness, growth cycles, etc. Ms. Peeps will go over what might be best for your individual needs.
+Every BODY is unique, however, a typical sugaring maintenance happens every 4-6 weeks.
+It will vary depending on the area of the body, hair denseness, growth cycles, etc. At your appointment we will discuss what might be best for your individual needs and make it happen!

 Post sugaring care...